FastTrackOrg/FastTrack/docs/user/interactiveTracking.md

 * Tracking: tracking data overlay.

 ## Layout options
-Several layout options are available in the layout menu in the top bar.
+Several layouts ant themes are available in the layout menu in the top bar.
 You can also build your layout by dragging the option docks in the window.

 [See a video demonstration](https://www.youtube.com/watch?v=grxAAX0J6CQ&feature=youtu.be)